10 Best Easy to Clean Blenders of 2024 – Reviews & Top Picks

 1. Ninja Professional BL660 Countertop Blender – Best Overall

 The Ninja Professional BL660 will handle anything you throw at it.
-It boasts an 1100-watt motor that is powerful enough to crush ice.
+It boasts a 1,100-watt motor that is powerful enough to crush ice.
 Combine that with the sturdy 6-blade assembly, and you can break down whole fruits and vegetables without breaking a sweat.